 - Dr. Krummen uses Invisible sutures to close incisions.

 - Adjunct treatments, such as laser, may be performed to reduce skin wrinkling around the eyes for maximum results.

 Performed by a board-certified plastic surgeon, blepharoplasty has relatively low risk for significant complications.
 We perform thousands of these procedures every year.
 The most common risks for blepharoplasty, as with all surgical procedures, include:

 - Adverse reaction to anesthesia

 - Structural damage

-- Risks can be mitigated by carefully following post-surgical instructions.
+Patients can mitigate these risks by carefully following post-surgical instructions.

 What is a Forehead lift (brow Lift)?

 Those struggling with deep forehead wrinkles that leave you looking tired, angry or “too serious” can benefit from a browlift (also called a forehead lift.)
 A browlift can often be achieved using Botox and fillers, without actual surgery.
 A surgical browlift can help in lifting up sagging eyebrows that are hooding the upper eyelids, bringing the eye brows in a more alert and youthful position.
-This is most often combined with eyelid surgery.
+Most patients often combine this procedure with eyelid surgery.
 This is a great option for someone who feels they are not yet ready for an entire facelift but would benefit from a reduction in wrinkles that have developed in the uppermost part of the face.
 At your consultation Dr. Krummen will address your personal goals and determine whether a surgical or non-surgical browlift may be best to achieve your desired outcome.